kanevd/Final-Project-Assessment-for-Scalefocus-Academy/README.md

     }
 }
 ```
 - Which actually failed with an error message pointing that "'helm' is not recognized as an internal or external command, operable program or batch file."
-Which I was currently unable to fix - the helm path is added in the Environment Variables -> System variables section, everything restarted, still no success.
+Which I was currently to fix - the helm path is added in the Environment Variables -> System variables section, everything restarted, still no success.
 It shows the version however:

 ![](images/helmversion.PNG)